UniqueLogic/onlyfans-downloader/README.md

 # Free Onlyfans Downloader

-[Onlyfans downloader](https://onlyfansdownloader.co/) helps you to download videos and photos from your [onlyfans](https://onlyfans.com) account for free.
+[Onlyfans downloader](https://onlyfansdownloader.co/) lets you download videos and photos from your [onlyfans](https://onlyfans.com) account.
 You can also bulk download media from onlyfans posts, profiles, and chats with single click.

 ## Features
 ### Download media from onlyfans posts